 I found my way to be here..
 To be exactly at this moment..
 Standing in one of the most historical city in the world..
 Rome..
 The eternal city!
 Billions of people dream to be in the place where I am now..
 It is said there are thousands of way leads to Rome..
-As for me to be at this place it costs nothing more than taking the risk, taking the chance and knowing exactly what I want and believe.. believe that it is a gift God has given to me..
+As for me to be in this place it costs nothing more than taking the risk, taking the chance and knowing exactly what I want and believe.. believe that it is a gift God has given to me..
 I do believe that in life there is no such thing as coincidence..
 Everything is happen by design..
 I thank God for designing my life to be as beautiful as it is now ^^ and of course I wouldn’t be here if it wasn’t because my loving family and friends who had giving me support, helped me and encouraged me to take the chance..
 It is true..
-Never let chances slip away from your tiny finger.. as they are like water in your hands..
+Never let chances slip away from your tiny finger..
 They wont be there forever..
 Don’t ever be afraid to take the risk because you might miss one of the most precious moment in your life ^^

 I remember my father who used to love to go fishing..
 He was good at it..
 He always brought home lots of carp which we would gave away to our neighbors since we are not a fan of carp and He often won the fishing competition because he got the biggest carp!
 Perhaps he still loves fishing.. but with his imperfect walking ability, now he prefer to stay at home all the time.. spending most of his time in bed or watching TV..
 He said he doesn’t want to be stared by people who will look at him as a disabled person..
 Before he got stroke attack, he was a very positive person..
 My dear Father, I am sending you all the positive energy that I have so you can do anything that you want without even bother what others might think..
 I wish you to get better day by day.. with every second getting stronger and healthier.. physically and mentally..
 Don’t worry Dad!
 The sun will rise again to take the darkness away..